-Before you can broadcast live, schedule a live event within your station calendar.
-Please see this guide for more information.
+Before you can broadcast live, schedule an event within your station calendar.

-To start broadcasting to Radio.co, click the play button in the main window.
-That’s it, you’re now broadcasting!
+To start broadcasting to Radio.co, click the play icon in the main window.

-Note: You can only go live when the Live event starts.
-If you try to connect to the system before the start time, your broadcast software will show an error.
+Event Start: You can only go live when your event starts.
+If you try to connect beforehand, BUTT will throw an error.

 Features: We've just scratched the surface in terms of what you can do with BUTT.
 For more details, check out Daniel Nöthen.